-Several industry co-benefits also make themselves manifest:
+Several industry co-benefits also arise:

-- Reducing insurance claims costs places downward pressure on household premiums. - De-risking mortgage books incentivizes lenders to provide cheaper finance to households. - Greater adoption of disaster resilient materials stimulates innovation and supply chains, putting downward pressure on prices. - A larger market size also generates jobs in the resilient, sustainable building, manufacturing and assessment sectors. - Informs the building industry and improves average building design performance. - → A greater rate of household adoption drives greater whole-of-community climate resilience.
+- Reducing insurance claims costs places downward pressure on household premiums. - De-risking mortgage books incentivises lenders to provide cheaper finance to households. - Greater adoption of disaster resilient materials stimulates innovation and supply chains, putting downward pressure on prices. - A larger market size also generates jobs in the resilient, sustainable building, manufacturing, and assessment sectors. - Informs the building industry and improves average building design performance. - A greater rate of household adoption drives greater whole-of-community climate resilience.

 The project also includes a database of assessed property, which will provide an unprecedented catalogue of building and resilience data.
-This will enable scientific research into the performance of the Resilience Rating system after disasters, with specific insights into how safety systems, materials, buildings, infrastructure, and emergency planning have performed.
+This will enable scientific research into the performance of the Resilience Rating system after disasters, and how safety systems, materials, buildings, infrastructure2, and emergency planning have performed.

-- RBC will be able to report to government, building codes and standards committees, industry, and the community about the performance of resilience measures, ensuring continual improvement. - It proposes to expand the Bushfire Resilience Rating Self-Assessment app to flood, storm, cyclone, heat wave, electrification, and energy efficiency, to enable free, equitable access to climate risk information and tailored adaptation plans. - It seeks to deliver the world's first independent global standard to measure the disaster resilience of buildings and enable generation of financial benefits.
+- RBC will be able to report to the government, building codes and standards committees, industry, and the community about the performance of resilience measures, ensuring continual improvement. - It proposes to expand the Bushfire Resilience Rating Self-Assessment app to flood, storm, cyclone, heatwave, electrification, and energy efficiency, to enable free, and equitable access to climate risk information and tailored adaptation plans. - It seeks to deliver a world's-first, independent global standard to measure the disaster resilience of buildings and enable the generation of financial benefits.